 1. Bathe in Champagne Pools

-North of Indian Head, these rock pools provide a safe place to bathe.
-Their name is derived from the froth created when waves break over the edge and into the pools.
+North of Indian Head, these rock pools provide a safe place to bathe right next to the ocean.
+Because of rough seas, riptides, and sharks, it’s the only place on the island where you can safely swim in the ocean.
+The pools get their name from the froth created when waves break over the edge and into the pools.
 You can find the pools between Waddy Point and Indian Head along 75 Mile Beach.
 Just watch for big waves, which periodically slam into the pools.
+During low tide, the pools are calmer and this is less of an issue.

 2. Relax at Eli Creek

-This freshwater creek midway along the main beach is where swimmers can float down with the current (bring an inner tube if you can).
+This freshwater creek midway along the main beach on the eastern side of the island is where swimmers can float down with the current (bring an inner tube if you can).
+Every hour, the creek deposits four million liters (one million gallons) of freshwater into the ocean.
 A boardwalk provides easy access to the top of the creek.
 It’s also a popular spot for picnicking.

 3. Visit the Hammerstone Sandblow